 Democrat Warren takes step to challenge Trump in 2020

-U.S. Senator Elizabeth Warren, a liberal firebrand and Wall Street antagonist, took the first step towards a 2020 White House run on Monday, becoming the most prominent Democrat to announce a challenge to Republican President Donald Trump.

-WASHINGTON: U.S. Senator Elizabeth Warren, a liberal firebrand who has taken on Wall Street and traded barbs with Donald Trump, on Monday became the most prominent Democrat to announce a challenge to the Republican president in 2020.
+WASHINGTON: US Senator Elizabeth Warren, a liberal firebrand who has taken on Wall Street and traded barbs with Donald Trump, on Monday (Dec 31) became the most prominent Democrat to announce a challenge to the Republican president in 2020.

 Warren said she had formed an exploratory committee, which will allow her to begin raising money to compete in what is expected to be a crowded Democratic primary field before the November 2020 presidential election.